fjgreco/E2EAI-public/markdown/wml.md

     }

-### model.h5, model.tgz, model.json, and model_weights.h5 were placed in ICOS by the keras python program
+### model.h5, model.tgz, model.json, and model_weights.h5 were placed in ICOS by the payload program

 ### Extract folder in results containing training output